With EU elections coming up, who should vapers vote for?

 UKIP, on paper at least have been a strong supporter of vaping.

-Nigel Farage has even appeared on video (with one of our tank kits!) saying how marvellous he thinks electronic cigarettes are.
+Nigel Farage has even appeared on video (with one of our tank kits (page since removed)!) saying how marvellous he thinks electronic cigarettes are.

 Here’s the video:

 And in one key vote, two thirds of UKIP MEPS didn’t vote:

 While a vote for UKIP isn’t a vote against ecigarettes, be aware that while UKIP talk the talk, they don’t always walk the walk!

 Labour MEP Linda McAven has spearheaded a campaign against electronic cigarettes, just as Labour is also doing in Wales.